gitter-lab/metl-sim/README.md

 For a full list of parameters, call `python code/prepare.py -h`.

+Running this example can take approximately 5-10 minutes depending on CPU speed.

 When you call this command, the [prepare.py](code/prepare.py) script will:
 - Create an output directory named `2qmt` under `output/prepare_outputs`